-- b) Integrated Lectures: These are recommended to be taken by multidisciplinary teams for selected topics, e.g. Jaundice, Diabetes Mellitus, Thyroid etc. - 2.
+- b) Integrated Lectures: These are recommended to be taken by multidisciplinary teams for selected topics, eg. Jaundice, Diabetes mellitus, Thyroid etc. - 2.
 Journal Club: Recommended to be held once a week.
-All the PG students are expected to attend and actively participate in discussion and enter in the logbook relevant details.
-Further, every candidate must make a presentation from the allotted journal(s) of selected articles at least four times a year and a total of 12 presentations in three years.
-The presentations would be evaluated using checklists and would carry weightage for internal assessment (See Checklist in Chapter IV).
-A timetable with names of the students and the moderator should be announced at the beginning of every year.
+All the PG students are expected to attend and actively participate in discussion and enter in the Log book relevant details.
+Further, every candidate must make a presentation from the allotted journal(s), selected articles at least four times a year and a total of 12 seminar presentations in three years.
+The presentations would be evaluated using check lists and would carry weightage for internal assessment (See Checklist in Chapter IV).
+A time table with with names of the student and the moderator should be announced in advance. - 3.
+Subject Seminar: Recommended to be held once a week.
+All the PG students are expected to attend and actively participate ion discussion and enter in the Log Book relevant details Further, every candidate must present on selected topics as least four times a year and a total of 12 seminar presentations in three years.
+The presentations would be evaluated using check lists and would carry weightage for internal assessment (See Checklist in Chapter IV).
+A timetable for the subject with names of the student and the moderator should be announced in advance. - 4.
+Dissection Head and Neck